abhijitb498/randDist/README.md

 Generate random numbers following uniform, normal as well as any arbitrary probability distribution function class methods:

-i) subroutine uni(randomNumber, lowerLimit, upperLimit): Generate uniformly distributed random number (integer,real or double precision) or number array, lower and upper limits are optional and if not given will generate numbers between 0 and 1 ii) subroutine normal(randomNumber, mean, sigma): Generate normally distributed random number (integer,real or double precision) or number array iii) subroutine sphere(theta, phi): Generate uniformly distributed polar angles (array also possible) inside a sphere Distribution function has to be given via a file iv) subroutine rndm(randomNumber): Generate arbitrarily distributed (distribution has to be provided) random number (integer,real or double precision) or number array; two helper subroutines are required for this, 1. subroutine init(filename) and subroutine finish()
+i) subroutine uni(randomNumber, lowerLimit, upperLimit): Generate uniformly distributed random number (integer, real or double precision) or randomNumber array, lower and upper limits are optional and if not given will generate numbers between 0 and 1

+ii) subroutine normal(randomNumber, mean, sigma): Generate normally distributed random number (integer, real or double precision) or randomNumber array

+iii) subroutine sphere(theta, phi): Generate uniformly distributed polar angles (array also possible) inside a sphere

+iv) subroutine rndm(randomNumber): Generate arbitrarily distributed (distribution has to be provided via a file) random number (integer, real or double precision) or randomNumber array; two helper subroutines are required for this, 1. subroutine init(filename) and subroutine finish()

 gfortran compiler is needed.